-Orange was proclaimed a city in 1946, and today with more than 38000 citizens, it is a thriving city with 12 Councillors and a dedicated staff to help run and maintain the city.
+Orange was proclaimed a city in 1946, and today with more than 40,000 citizens, it is a thriving city with 12 Councillors and a dedicated staff.

 Orange City Council employs approximately 400 people, including casuals.
 This number fluctuates seasonally throughout the year, as extra people are employed to operate facilities such as the Aquatic Centre, Vacation Care and busy periods at the Orange Function Centre.